GHNSYM/Internal-Assessment/README.md

 - **Backend**: PHP
 - **Database**: MySQL
 - **Authentication**: User authentication implemented for both students and faculty members
-- **Hosting**: The system is hosted on a local server for internal college use

 ## Installation & Setup